indiscripts/IdExtenso/README.md

 ### Overview

-***IdExtenso*** is a complete ExtendScript/InDesign scripting framework.
-It also provides a rich toolbox, based on stackable building blocks.
+***IdExtenso*** is a complete ExtendScript/InDesign scripting framework for all CC/CS6/CS5/CS4 environments.
+It provides a rich toolbox, based on stackable building blocks.

 * Do you need a clean JSON formatter that *really* supports ExtendScript oddities and InDesign DOM objects?